sosrix/Flash-card-Learning-platform-English-for-kids/README.md

-﻿# Flash-card- English for kids
+﻿# Flash-card- Learning platform - English for kids

 An application to provide an interactive experience for kids to learn new English words, Only the most used one. manifsted from an excel file of a study of the most used words in english (simple words).